Rask gets shutout; interim Cassidy 3-0 after Bruins' 4-0 win

+BOSTON (AP) -- The Boston Bruins certainly look sparked by the coaching change.

-BOSTON (AP) -- Tuukka Rask posted his first career regular-season home win over Montreal by making 25 saves for his sixth shutout, 39-year-old Zdeno Chara had an impressive move on his short-handed goal and the Boston Bruins improved to 3-0 under interim coach Bruce Cassidy with a 4-0 victory over the Canadiens on Sunday night.
+Tuukka Rask posted his first career regular-season home win over Montreal by making 25 saves for his sixth shutout, 39-year-old Zdeno Chara had an impressive move on his short-handed goal and the Bruins improved to 3-0 under interim coach Bruce Cassidy with an impressive 4-0 victory over the Canadiens on Sunday night.

+The Bruins have recorded 14 total goals in the games under Cassidy, more than any other three-game stretch this season under fired coach Claude Julien.

+''We definitely have played like that,'' Rask said. ''Obviously when you score a lot of goals, it's easy to be energized, but I think everybody is skating hard and we're playing as a five-man unit and being creative in the offensive zone.''

 Adam McQuaid, David Krejci and Frank Vatrano also scored for Boston, which won for the sixth time in eight games.
 Rask entered 0-9-3 at TD Garden during the regular season against Montreal.

+''I hope they're confident.
+They should be,'' Cassidy said. ''They've played well and rebounded when stretches haven't gone well or got a goal scored against us.''

-Cassidy replaced fired coach Claude Julien earlier in the week.
+Cassidy replaced Julien earlier in the week.
 Julien was in his 10th season with the team and led them to the 2011 Stanley Cup.

 Carey Price had 32 saves for the Canadiens, who lost for the sixth time in seven games.